medpaf/hawk/README.md

 **Disclaimer**: Please only use this for testing purposes and target your own machines.

+### SYN flooding

+SYN Flood is a DDoS attack method that causes direct overhead in the transport layer (layer 4) and indirect overhead in application layer (layer 7).

+To attempt SYN flooding, type:

+`-synflood -source [SOURCE PORT] -target [TARGET IP] [TARGET PORT]`

+**Disclaimer**: Please only use this for testing purposes and target your own machines.
 ### Deauth attack

 A deauth attack is a type of wireless attack that targets communication between a router and one or more devices connected to that router.
 Effectively forcing the target machine to disconnect from the access point.